 - Broken pipes – Broken or ruptured sewer pipes result in frequent backups due to the improper draining of sewage.

-- Hire a professional plumber to inspect your sewage lines with their special equipment if you notice possible concerns with drainage or for regular pipe inspection every couple of years.
-Ensure that they are in good condition; otherwise, request for professional sewer backup cleanup.
+Hire a professional plumber to inspect your sewage lines with their special equipment if you notice possible concerns with drainage or for regular pipe inspection every couple of years.
+Ensure that they are in good condition; otherwise, request for professional cleanup.